ancientjpeg/RTSTFT/README.md

 ## Synopsis
 -----

-RTSTFT is (or will be, at least), a library written in pure ANSI C that will lie at the core of jk's as-of yet unnamed audio plug-in.
-At its core, it is a framework that allows for extremely precise manipulation of the Short-Time Fourier Transform, a function that lies at the core of much of today's spectral-based audio processors.
+RTSTFT is (or will be, at least), a C library that will lie at the core of jk's as-of yet unnamed audio plug-in.
+At its core, it is a framework that allows for extremely precise manipulation of the Short-Time Fourier Transform, a function that powers much of today's DSP.

 ## TODO
 -----
 - [x] Data structures capable of handling audio blocks of unpredictable size
 - [x] Algorithm performs an unmodified STFT and returns an accurate result
-- [ ] Phase vocoder pitch-shifting (half-complete; sounds wrong below FFT size of ~1024-2048)
+- [x] Phase vocoder pitch-shifting
 - [ ] Data structures capable of resizing FFT on the fly
+  - [ ] this may not be practical...
 - [ ] Per-bin spectral gating and muting
+  - [x] Create storage structure
+  - [x] Create logic to apply manipulations
+  - [ ] Create functions to adjust manips
+  - [ ] Manage manips in sync with control rate
+  - [ ]
 - [ ] Small scripting language for precise per-bin control
 - [ ] ???
 - [ ] success